 The weight limit for this ride is 242 lb/110 kg, please enquire if you are an experienced rider exceeding this weight.

-5 nights are spent in lodge style accomodation or the traditional cosy guesthouse.
-The lodges have recently been fully reonovated and are right next to the stables and paddocks, the perfect place to relax after a long day in the saddle while watching the horse in their paddocks.
-In the cosy guesthouse you will find six charming bedrooms with air conditioning, private bathrooms, TV and radio.
+7 nights are spent in lodge style accommodation or at the traditional cosy guesthouse at the equestrian centre.
+The recently renovated lodges are situated next to the stables and paddocks, the perfect place to relax while watching the horses after a long day in the saddle.
+There are six charming bedrooms in the cosy guesthouse, all with air conditioning, private bathrooms, TV and radio.
 The living room, breakfast room and meeting area is shared with the other guests.
 The farm also has a nice pool (open summer months only) and tennis court, perfect for relaxing after a day in the saddle.
 Meals are typical of the local area (Portuguese delicacies).
 Dinners are served around 20:00 and lunches are enjoyed on the ride.

 On the whole the north of Portugal has cooler temperatures than the south and sees significantly more rainfall.
 As you head east toward the Spanish border, winters become longer and summers hotter as the land as affected by the moderating Atlantic winds.